shaivipandey/eas503-notes/chapters/02/return.md

 # Return Statement

-All functions return a value.
-If you do not have a `return` statement in a function, nothing is produced, but by default the `None` data type is returned.
+All functions inherently return a value.
+If a `return` statement is absent in a function, the `None` data type is automatically returned by default.

 ```{code-cell} ipython3
 def f(x):